 Spring 2021 lecture series: Videos

-The Jackson School’s Spring 2021 lecture series, “Changing Global Connections: New Formations of Identity, Place and Region” is a four-part series exploring how today’s changing geopolitics is creating new configurations across regions and in the field of international studies.
-Each lecture is moderated by Jackson School faculty and is followed by a Q&A session.
-RSVP for the series or individual talks by following this link.
+The Jackson School’s Spring 2021 lecture series, “Changing Global Connections: New Formations of Identity, Place and Region,” was a four-part speaker series exploring how today’s changing geopolitics create new configurations across regions and in the field of international studies.
+Each lecture was moderated by Jackson School faculty and was followed by a Q&A session.

 May 13, 2021 | How Emerging Technology is Changing International Security